hapax/hapax.github.io/research.md

 permalink: /research/
 ---

-I study quantum mechanics and gravity.
-I'd like to know what happens inside a black hole!
-The *holographic correspondence* (also called AdS/CFT) is a powerful and elegant tool for studying this problem, which re-expresses gravity problems in $d+1$ dimensions in terms of quantum mechanics in $d$ dimensions.
+I study quantum mechanics and gravity, with a particular focus on the *AdS/CFT correspondence*.
-In some sense, this gives us a natural algorithm for simulating a 3d black hole on a 2d quantum computer:
+This is a magical result which relates quantum gravity in *d* + 1 dimensions to regular quantum mechanics in *d* dimensions!

 <figure>
     <div style="text-align:center"><img src ="/images/er=epr.png"